 To create a brand following, you need to create a lifestyle.
 This sounds like a heavy lift, but you likely know by now the lifestyle your shoppers have or aspire to.
 How do your products complement and fit into this lifestyle?

-Vestaire Collective is a fantastic example of an online jewelry store and fashion company that’s creating a lifestyle based on sustainability, accessibility, and high fashion.
+Vestaire Collective is a fantastic example of a jewelry and fashion company that’s creating a lifestyle based on sustainability, accessibility, and high fashion.
 Being a good, responsible citizen can also look great.
 A portion of their Instagram feed is as follows:

 Source: Vestaire Collective

 For Vestaire Collective, the products they sell are complementary to the lifestyle they embody.
 Lifestyle first.
 Product second.
-When shoppers get to know a brand and that brand’s story through their social media presence, they’re more likely to make a connection and become loyal customers of an online jewelry store.
+When shoppers get to know a brand and that brand’s story through their social media presence, they’re more likely to make a connection and become loyal customers.

 8. Online Marketplace or Not?